28 Downstream clusters #

 The OS upgrade procedure

 revolves around deploying SUC Plans to downstream clusters.
-These plans then hold information about how and on which nodes to deploy the os-pkg-update.service/os-migration.service
+These plans hold information about how and on which nodes to deploy the os-pkg-update.service/os-migration.service

 .
 For information regarding the structure of a SUC Plan, refer to the upstream documentation.